jonathanprogram2/jonathanprogram2/README.md

 # Hi there, I'm Jonathan Mirabal! 👋

 Welcome to my GitHub profile!
 I'm a dedicated **Junior Software Engineer** with a passion for growth and innovation in the tech industry.
-Eager to make an impact, I’m particularly drawn to **AI Simulation**, a field that fuels my curiosity as I explore the limitless possibilities of Artificial Intelligence.
+Eager to make an impact, I’m particularly drawn to **AI in Finance** and the transformative potential of **Web3 Blockchain** technologies.

 ---

 ## 🚀 About Me
 - 🌟 **Driven by curiosity and innovation**, I specialize in crafting solutions that leverage **programming** and **data analytics** to tackle real-world challenges.
-- 💡 My long-term vision includes advancing the field of **AI Simulation**, **Computer Vision**, and exploring the transformative potential of **Web3, Blockchain, and Crypto** to create impactful, cutting-edge technologies.
+- 💡 My long-term vision includes advancing the field of **AI in Finance**, exploring how AI can revolutionize financial services, and delving into the transformative potential of **Web3 Blockchain** to create impactful, cutting-edge technologies.
 - 📖 **Always Learning**: Continuously exploring new technologies and methodologies to enhance my skills and bring fresh perspectives to my work.

 ---

 ## 🔧 Skills & Interests